datatrustsinitiative/datatrustsinitiative.github.io/_posts/2022-10-27-data-and-place-creating-a-coastal-community-data-trust.md

 ---
-title: Placemaking with data: a data trust to serve a coastal community
+title: "Placemaking with data: a data trust to serve a coastal community"
+author:
+- given: Natasha
+  family: Nicholson
+  person_page: natasha-nicholson
+  institute: charlick+nicholson architects
+- family: Charlick
+  given: Pamela
-author: Natasha Nicholson and Pamela Charlick, charlick+nicholson architects
+  institute: charlick+nicholson architects
 date: 2022-10-27
 excerpt: The Brixham Data trust shares insights on creating a new form of civic institution, for community benefit, that arises from exploring data in a coastal community in South Devon, UK.
 featured_image: assets/images/unsplash-image-ksDj8tu4QQw.jpg